Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/_index.md

 PUT {appPath}/instances/347829/762011d1-d341-4c0a-8641-d8a104e83d30/data/692ee7df-82a9-4bba-b2f2-c8c4dac69aff
 ```

-### Get a specific data element
+### Download a specific data file

-Clients can download the data element by a get request.
+Clients can download the data by a get request.
 Notice that application owner's get of an instance owners data will update metadata for on data element.

 ```http
 GET {storagePath}/instances/347829/762011d1-d341-4c0a-8641-d8a104e83d30/data/692ee7df-82a9-4bba-b2f2-c8c4dac69aff